-A hiatal hernia occurs when a portion of the stomach pushes through an opening in your diaphragm into the area where your esophagus is found.
+A hiatal hernia occurs when the upper part of your stomach pushes through an opening in your diaphragm into the area where your esophagus is found.
 Small hernias are common and you won’t often have any noticeable symptoms.
 The larger the herniated portion of the stomach becomes, the more uncomfortable you’ll be.
 Hiatal hernias can be large enough to hold undigested food and stomach acid, which can damage your esophagus over time.

 Symptoms of hiatal hernia

 “The symptoms for most hiatal hernias are very similar to more familiar issues like acid reflux and heartburn.
 In fact, hiatal hernias can lead to gastroesophageal reflux disease (GERD),” said Dr. Charles.
-He listed the following symptoms:
+He listed the following symptoms, including: